KeXin95/blackjack-sim/code/README.md

 ## 🤝 Contributing

 This project was developed for ISYE 6739 Statistical Methods course.
+For questions or improvements, please refer to the course materials or contact the development team.

 ---